 - About us

-Both programmes enrich the academic and personal development of each student by catering for their individual strengths and learning preferences.
-The IB is an inquiry-based approach that helps students reach a deeper level of understanding of the content in the Australian Curriculum.
-By the time our students undertake the Western Australian Certificate of Education in Years 11-12, they have developed critical and creative thinking skills that serve them well for study and for life.
+The IB is an inquiry-based approach that helps students reach a deeper level of understanding of the content in the Western Australian Curriculum.
+By the time our students transition in Year 10 to undertake the Western Australian Certificate of Education in Years 11-12, they have developed critical and creative thinking skills that serve them well for study and for life.

 IB Programmes equip our students to flourish in a constantly changing world, by developing the ten essential attributes – Balanced, Caring, Communicators, Inquirers, Knowledgeable, Open-minded, Principled, Reflective, Risk-takers, Thinkers – of the IB learner profile.